 The wedding is undoubtedly the most auspicious occasion in any girl’s life.
-And, the importance of this event itself gears up while talking about the Indian marriages.
-The Indian marriages are well occupied with series of customs, rituals which have their own significance.
+And, the importance of this event itself gears up while talking about Indian marriages.
+Indian marriages are well occupied with a series of customs, rituals which have their own significance.
 Hence, based on the above explanation, it is reasonable to state that Indian marriages are different from marriages that take place in other parts of the world because of its distinct customs, traditions, and rituals which sounds peculiar to the people of other countries.

 Mangalsutra in Indian Marriage